 By harnessing these advanced technologies, HIEs can analyze vast amounts of health data more efficiently, uncovering patterns and trends that may not be easily identified through traditional methods.
 This enhanced analytical power will provide healthcare professionals and organizations with actionable insights, facilitating better-informed decision-making.
 For example, AI-driven analytics could help identify at-risk patient populations, improve treatment plans, optimize resource allocation, and ultimately lead to improved patient outcomes.

-However, the future of HIEs is bright.
+However, the future of HIE is bright.
 Technology and data governance advancements pave the way for secure, seamless health information exchange.
 Adopting HIEs nationwide can revolutionize healthcare delivery, improving quality, safety, and cost-effective care.

 Conclusion on Health Information Exchanges